Nojaas/wimi-frontend-test/IMPLEMENTATION.md

 4. **Notifications** : Reminders for tasks with due dates
 5. **Integration tests** : End-to-end scenarios (login → create todo → toggle)

-### Performance Optimizations (if scaling to 1000+ tasks)
+### Performance Optimizations (handling 1000+ tasks)

+**Pagination** (implemented):

+- I actually chose classic pagination for long lists (10 tasks per page + "Load more") which is much simpler and UX-friendly for this context.
+- Works well up to several hundred tasks before rendering becomes an issue.

 **List Virtualization** (@tanstack/react-virtual):

-- Render only visible todos + overscan
+- Would render only visible todos (+ overscan) for massive lists.
-- Beneficial for lists with 100+ items

-**Pagination**:

-- Show 20 items initially + "Load more"
-- Simpler alternative to virtualization
-- Better suited for very long lists

-**Current decision:** With our current lists (<50 todos), everything performs smoothly and does not require optimization.
-If the app handled hundreds or thousands of items, these optimizations would become relevant, but for now, they would be overkill and too time-consuming for this technical test.
+- Makes sense if you expect 100s-1000s of items.

+**My choice:** For this test, classic pagination was more than enough (my lists had <50 items.
+Virtualization would have been overkill in this context.
+However, if this were a real backend/API call with potentially very large datasets, virtualization would not be overkill and could become necessary for performance.

 ## 🤔 Challenges & Learnings